-- You haven’t defaulted on a loan in the past three years.
+- No loan defaults in the past three years

-- None of your loans or credit card payments have been more than 60 days late over the past two years.
+- No credit card or loan payments more than 60 days late over the past two years

 For those who want to refinance an existing car loan, Clearlane will also consider your auto credit score, your vehicle’s value and your remaining loan balance.

 What makes Clearlane unique?